The Best Way to Send Money to the Philippines

 For a US$10,000 transfer, Wise saves you the most money, unless you show up with US$10,000 cash.
 But do you want to carry around that much cash?
 I think not.

-At this level, we also lose the choice to transfer money through Western Union because they have a $5,000 transfer limit.
+At this level, we also lose the choice to transfer money through Western Union because they have a transfer limit that applies at higher amounts.
+Check Western Union’s website for the current limit before attempting a large transfer.

 And finally, a US$100,000 transfer to the Philippines.
 At this stage you lose the ability to transfer money through Western Union and PayPal.